LaunchCodeEducation/java-web-dev-curriculum/content/enums/_index.md

 1. Use enum types to represent categories of related objects

 ## Key Terminology

+Here is a list of key terms that you should make note of as you read through this chapter.

 1. enumeration types
 1. enums
 1. `select`